zodac-personal/home_theatre/README.md

 Take backup of current database and shut containers down:

-TODO: Update this to backup/restore without exec-ing into the container on next upgrade.
+TODO: Update this to back up/restore without exec-ing into the container on next upgrade.

 ```
 docker exec -it tandoor-db /bin/bash